-Yasuyuki Ohmichi, Daisuke Hamada, Keizo Wada, Yasuaki Tamaki, Shota Shigekiyo and Koichi Sairyo : Robotic-assisted total knee arthroplasty improved component alignment in the coronal plane compared with navigation-assisted total knee arthroplasty: a comparative study., Journal of Robotic Surgery, Vol.17, No.6, 2831-2839, 2023.
+Yasuyuki Ohmichi, Daisuke Hamada, Keizo Wada, Yasuaki Tamaki, Shota Shigekiyo and Koichi Sairyo : Robotic-assisted total knee arthroplasty improved component alignment in the coronal plane compared with navigation-assisted total knee arthroplasty: a comparative study., Journal of Robotic Surgery, 17, 6, 2831-2839, 2023.

 (Summary)